- May 3, 2018

 - Posted by: Irma McClaurin

-- Category: Black Feminist Speaker Archive, In The Media
+- Categories: Black Feminist Speaker Archive, Black Lives Matter, In The Media

 Irma McClaurin’s new Black Feminist Archive offers activists the chance to determine their own legacy.

 Success EASILY FOLLOWS IRMA McClaurin, black feminist activist, anthropologist, poet, leader, mentor and professor.
 A recent recipient of an award by the National Women’s Studies Association–an organization she helped transform into a shining example of women-of-color leadership, scholarship and activism–McClaurin is now committed to transforming history with the Irma McClaurin Black Feminist Archive, a collection she has spearheaded at her alma mater, the University of Massachusetts at Amherst.

 “I’m in good company,” McClaurin says, noting that the papers of famed African American scholar W.E.B.
 Du Bois are included in the special collection at Amherst, donated by his widow, Shirley Graham Du Bois.
 This library “looks at the whole life of a person.
 They don’t just collect the work of Du Bois but also the women who were part of his life.”